 Professor and Department Head of Landscape Architecture and Environmental Planning

 - Faculty + Staff

-The department of landscape architecture and environmental planning’s fully accredited program has a rich legacy built on preparing graduate students for the rigors of professional practice, research, leadership, and community engagement.
-Students combine critical design thinking talents with intelligence, creativity, and passion to frame, engage, experiment, and challenge the questions, problems, and opportunities involving diverse landscape situations.
+The Master of Landscape Architecture (MLA) is a STEM-designated degree and fully accredited program that prepares graduate students for the rigors of professional practice, research, leadership, and community engagement.
+Students combine critical design thinking with creativity, and passion to address diverse landscape architecture and environmental planning projects.

 Our mission is to teach, learn, research, and apply state of the art practices that create innovative and resilient landscapes focused on human and ecosystem health, safety, well-being, social equity, and quality of life.
 As supporters of the New Landscape Declaration, we emphasize evidence-based inquiry and design thinking that positions students and graduates to engage with and propel the landscape architecture profession into the future as it evolves in response to environmental and societal imperatives.